Ponteceso

 Eduardo Pondal

-To know the life and work of Eduardo Pondal is to get closer to the Galician feeling of love to the land.
+To know the life and work of Eduardo Pondal is to get closer to the Galician feeling of love for the land.
 This is the mission of the Eduardo Pondal Foundation, which seeks to honour and exalt the figure of this nineteenth-century poet and Galician culture.
-In addition, the house where the author was born is still preserved, where you can learn more about the Bard of Bergantiños.
+In addition, the author's birthplace is still preserved, where you can learn more about the Bard of Bergantiños.

 Eduardo Pondal Ponteceso